Natural Childbirth – Stages, Benefits & How to Prepare

 - While listening to constructive feedback is fine, do not pay much heed to negative stories about natural childbirth.

-- Try your best, but don’t blame yourself if you are unable to go through a natural childbirth.
+- Try your best, but don’t blame yourself if you are unable to go through natural childbirth.
 Always remember that a healthy baby is more important than the mode of delivery.

 Tips for Delivering Child Naturally